The-Software-Guild/SRE-UPDATES/Distributed-Monitoring.md

 Experiment with different aggregation functions and patterns in the log files.
 Explore the features of Grafana, such as query history.

 ## Parsing Logs
 When using line filters, you are searching if a pattern is in a log.
 How would you select logs with a price greater than 100?
 That may prove challenging unless you parse the log into key-value pairs and use the `>` operator.
+Line filters will perform faster than parsing so try to use line filters when possible.

 There is more than one way to parse log entries.
-You can pipe the command to `pattern` and create your key-value pairs based on patterns.
+You can pipe to the command `pattern` and create your key-value pairs based on patterns.
 More appropriate, if your logs are in JSON, you can pipe to the `json` command and use the key-value pairs in the logs.

 1. These are the logs that contain "side": "buy"
     ```